awsdocs/aws-systems-manager-user-guide/doc_source/change-manager.md

 + The tags to apply to the change template for use in categorizing and filtering your change templates\.
 + Whether change requests created from the change template can be run without an approval step \(auto\-approved requests\)\.

 Through its integration with Change Calendar, which is another capability of Systems Manager, Change Manager also helps you safely implement changes while avoiding schedule conflicts with important business events\.
-Change Manager integration with AWS Organizations and AWS Single Sign\-On helps you manage changes across your organization from a single account using your existing identity management system\.
+Change Manager integration with AWS Organizations and AWS IAM Identity Center \(successor to AWS Single Sign\-On\) helps you manage changes across your organization from a single account using your existing identity management system\.
 You can monitor change progress from Change Manager and audit operational changes across your organization, providing improved visibility and accountability\.

 Change Manager complements the safety controls of your [continuous integration](http://aws.amazon.com/devops/continuous-integration) \(CI\) practices and [continuous delivery](http://aws.amazon.com/devops/continuous-delivery) \(CD\) methodology\.
 Change Manager isn't intended for changes made as part of an automated release process, such as a CI/CD pipeline, unless there is an exception or approval required\.